-Should anyone need to contact a camper on an important matter, the number is (757) 254-2436.
+Should anyone need to contact a camper on an important matter, the number is (757) 294-3912.
 This is a business phone, and cannot be tied up with personal calls.
 Parents will not be able to speak to their children on this line.
-If adult leaders need to receive regular calls, bring a cell phone.
+If adult leaders need to receive regular calls at camp, bring a cell phone or pager, or make arrangements to check with their office on a regular schedule.